dtcenter/MET/met/docs/Users_Guide/mode.rst

 Summary statistics
 ~~~~~~~~~~~~~~~~~~

 Once MODE has been run, summary statistics are written to an output file.
 These files contain information about all single and cluster objects and their attributes.
 Total interest for object pairs is also output, as are percentiles of intensity inside the objects.
 The output file is in a simple flat ASCII tabular format (with one header line) and thus should be easily readable by just about any programming language, scripting language, or statistics package.
-Refer to Section :ref:`MODE-output` for lists of the statistics included in the MODE output files.
+Refer to :numref:`MODE-output` for lists of the statistics included in the MODE output files.
 Example scripts will be posted on the MET website in the future.

 Practical information
 _____________________